ontruster74/little-shop-fe-final-project/README.md

 My learning goal for this project was to develop a solo working process for adding to an existing web application.
 I worked mostly with Ruby on Rails and Chrome dev tools.

 ### Wins + Challenges:
-(What are 2-3 wins you have from this project?
-What were some challenges you faced - and how did you get over them?)

 Wins:
 1. I managed to complete all project requirements a day earlier than I expected.